nixbel/Fake-News-in-Philippine-News-using-SVM-Algorithm-Training-and-Prototype-/README.md

 ## Overview

-**E For Real** is a fake news detection system designed specifically for Philippine online news articles.
+We developed a fake news detection system designed specifically for Philippine online news articles.
 It combines a trained **Support Vector Machine (SVM)** classifier with a **Google Chrome browser extension**, enabling users to analyze the credibility of any news article they are reading in real time.

 The system:
 - Extracts the text content of the active browser tab